 New Legislation Would Work to Reduce Hospital Readmission Rates, Improve Patient Care & Save Billions of Dollars in Preventable Health Care Costs

-Grand Junction, CO - Following a roundtable discussion with Western Colorado health care leaders, Michael Bennet, U.S. Senator for Colorado, today announced a new bill that would improve patient care and save billions of dollars each year in health care costs.
-The bill would do this by ensuring Colorado and the nation's seniors receive effective follow-up care after they leave a hospital.
-Bennet also highlighted the efficient health care delivery system at Rocky Mountain Health Plans, noting that Colorado is a leader in reducing readmission rates and improving patient care.
+Denver, CO - Michael Bennet, U.S. Senator for Colorado, introduced a new bill that would improve patient care and save billions of dollars each year in health care costs.
+The bill, the Medicare Transitions Act of 2009, would do this by ensuring Colorado and the nation's seniors receive effective follow-up care after they leave a hospital.
+Bennet also highlighted the Denver-based Care Transitions program, noting that Colorado is a leader in reducing readmission rates and improving patient care.

-"Colorado's leading health care systems such as Rocky Mountain Health Plans are at the forefront in delivering efficient health care and working to improve patient care.
-Grand Junction has one of the lowest readmission rates in the country.
+"Colorado's leading health care systems are at the forefront in delivering efficient health care and working to improve patient care.
+The Care Transitions program developed in Denver has produced dramatic reductions in readmission rates in Colorado.
 Colorado seniors have better care because of their work and the work of others around the state," Bennet said.
 "Across the country, too many seniors are being readmitted to a hospital within a month even though it could often be preventable.
 The legislation would bring Colorado's model to the nation and ensure better patient care for our seniors and their families, saving us billions each year."

 For every five Medicare patients released from the hospital, one is re-admitted within a month, and more than three-quarters of these readmissions are potentially preventable.
 This cycle of re-hospitalization disrupts care for Colorado and the nation's seniors and costs Medicare more than $17 billion dollars every year.
 High re-hospitalization rates also put an increased burden on providers who often have trouble coordinating care with patients after they leave their health care setting.

-Colorado has been a leader in developing programs to lower re-hospitalization rates.
-Rocky Mountain Health Plans ensures timely follow-up care as patients move from one setting to another and leads the nations with a 3% readmissions rate, compared to the national average at 17.6%.
-In addition, Dr. Eric Coleman, professor of medicine at the University of Colorado, developed the Care Transitions Intervention, a program that helps patients take ownership of their care and regain their independence after hospitalization.
+Colorado has been a leader in developing transitional care programs to lower re-hospitalization rates.
+Dr. Eric Coleman, professor of medicine at the University of Colorado, developed the Care Transitions Intervention, a program that helps patients take ownership of their care and regain their independence after hospitalization.
 This program shrunk costly readmission rates at hospitals by as much as 35-50% in some communities.
+In addition, Rocky Mountain Health Plans, which serves the Western Slope, ensures timely follow-up care as patients move from one setting to another and leads the nations with a 3% readmissions rate, compared to the national average at 17.6%.

 The Medicare Care Transitions Act of 2009 would create a nationwide network of community-based transitional care coaches who serve to improve patient quality and cost-effectiveness of care for Medicare beneficiaries and ease the burden on providers to reduce hospital readmission rates.
 At its core, some of the main functions these transition coaches provide include: helping patients self-manage their condition and medications over time, providing personal follow-up care, and serving as an access point when patients change care setting.